TeraIT-at/check_paloalto_ng/docs/usage.rst

                       ...

     positional arguments:
-      {diskspace,certificates,load,useragent,environmental,sessinfo,thermal,throughput}
+      {diskspace,certificates,load,useragent,environmental,powersupply,pppoe,sessinfo,thermal,throughput}
         diskspace           check used diskspace.
-        certificates        check the certificate store for expiring certificates:
-                            Outputs is a warning, if a certificate is in range. load                check the CPU load.
+        certificates        check the certificate store for expiring certificates: Outputs is a warning, if a certificate is in range. load                check the CPU load.
         useragent           check for running useragents.
-        environmental       check if an alarm is found. sessinfo            check important session parameters.
+        environmental       check if an alarm is found. powersupply         check present power supplies.
+        pppoe               check the pppoe interface.
+        sessinfo            check important session parameters.
         thermal             check the temperature.
         throughput          check the throughput.